pytroll/trollflow2/doc/source/index.rst

     is defined with a tailing directory separator, the same should be done here.
   - ``delete_files`` - boolean defining whether the locally saved files should be deleted or not.
     Default: ``False``

-All other options are passed directly to ``s3fs.S3FileSystem`` initialization.
-See the product list example below for a full example.

 Product list